Home » Kaddish

 Mourners who can not pray in a formal minyan (a prayer service of ten men) customarily hire an emissary to fulfill the obligation for them, since Kaddish can only be recited in the presence of ten men.

-Children and other relatives of the deceased who cannot commit to attending minyan three times a day, often hire someone else to recite the kaddish yatom on their parent’s behalf.
+Children and other relatives of the deceased who cannot commit to attending minyan three times a day, can still have the mourner’s Kaddish recited on their parent’s behalf.
+Often family members hire someone else to recite the kaddish Yatom for their loved one.
 Rebbe Meir Baal Haness Charities can designate someone to recite the Kaddish prayer in honor of your loved ones, ensuring that the merit of the Kaddish prayer accompanies the departed soul as it journeys towards its eternal reward.

 Kaddish for Yahrzeit: The Mourner’s Kaddish Prayer & Anniversary of Death

-On that day, each year, male children once again have an obligation to say the mourner’s Kaddish prayer.
+On the day of the Yahrzeit, each year, male children keep this third have an obligation to say the mourner’s Kaddish prayer.
 Those who cannot do so may instead hire a substitute to say the mourner’s Kaddish, a service that Rebbe Meir Baal Haness Charities also offers.

 Sign up to have the Mourner’s Kaddish Prayer Recited